-Dannelle D. Stevens, PhD, is a professor in the Department of Curriculum and Instruction, and has been at Portland State since 1994.
+Dannelle D. Stevens, PhD, is a professor in the Curriculum and Instruction Department, and has been at Portland State since 1994.
 Her roots are in the public school classroom where she taught middle school and high school social studies, language arts, and special education for 14 years across four school districts and three states.
 She received her master's from the University of Utah in 1985, and a doctorate in educational psychology from Michigan State in 1993.
 Before coming to PSU she taught at Whitman College in Walla Walla, Washington.

 Studying how adults reflect on their work and then act on those reflections is the centerpiece of her academic work.
 One of Dr. Stevens' underlying assumptions is that cognitive, social, and emotional development does not end with the teenage years, but continues through the lifetime.
 One of the best ways to foster learning and development is through writing reflection on our work, she says.